Open educational resources | Openscience.se

 Knowledge without borders

-Open educational resources are teaching and learning materials that can be used, shared, and, in many cases, adapted at no cost.
+Open educational resources are teaching and learning materials that can be used, shared, and adapted at no cost.
 They are used in higher education, professional development, and lifelong learning, often supported by open licenses.

 An open educational resource might be a digital textbook, a lecture, an exercise, or an instructional video made available under terms that permit free use.
-Such resources are often provided through open platforms and licensed under, for example, Creative Commons, which clarifies how the material may be used and adapted.
+Such resources are often provided through open platforms, such as Grena.nu, a national platform for open educational resources in Sweden.
+The educational resources are licensed under, for example, Creative Commons, which clarifies how the material may be used and adapted.
 There are different levels of openness, varying depending on copyright, choice of license, and technical format.

 For educational institutions, government agencies, and other public organisations, open educational resources provide a way to share knowledge within and beyond their own operations.
 The ability to reuse and further develop materials can also support resource coordination, particularly in digital learning environments.
 Practical work often needs to consider aspects such as quality assurance, long-term maintenance, and incentives for creating learning resources.